Why Should You Use a Campaign URL Builder for creating a UTM tracking code?

 Can I use UTM Tags in a Creative Way?

-Yes, you can use UTM tags or add custom parameter tags to track any relevant campaign or user information.
-For example, audience or placement.
+Yes, you can use UTM tags or add custom parameter tags.
+Custom Parameter tags can track any relevant campaign or non-PII user information.
+For instance, custom parameters can track an audience you are targeting.
+Or, you can track the placement where your ad gets served.

-Custom URL Parameters are also used for enterprise accounts.
+Custom URL Parameters are also beneficial for enterprise accounts.
 Enterprise accounts have analytics and BI teams to pull and analyze large data sets.
-Hence, they need to pass a lot more information outside of the five standard UTM Parameters.
+With large sets of data, you need to pass a lot more information than the five standard UTM Parameters.

 The question I often get is: Do I need a programmer to add UTM tracking codes to my links?